shrinerb/shrine/README.md

 | `#image_url`      | calls `url` on the attachment if it's present, otherwise returns nil              |
 | `#image_attacher` | returns instance of [`Shrine::Attacher`][attacher] which handles the attaching    |

-The ORM plugin that we loaded adds appropriate callbacks.
-For example, saving the record uploads the attachment to permanent storage, while deleting the record deletes the attachment.
+The persistence plugin that we loaded adds appropriate callbacks, so that saving the record uploads the attachment to permanent storage, while deleting the record deletes the attachment.

 ```rb
 # no file is attached